-When we talk about personalizing the customer journey, we tend to focus on channels like email, chat, and website.
-Or the things we’re saying to our customers.
-But tapping into what they’re looking for is a powerful way to connect with your audience.
-When a customer comes to your site and conducts a site search, that search shouldn’t just turn up content that matches the words they put in the search box.
-It should match the intent behind those words.
+When marketers talk about personalizing the customer journey, we tend to focus on outbound channels like email, chat, and website — the things we’re saying to our customers.
+But tapping into what customers are looking for, whether that’s on a web search engine or your own site, is a powerful way to connect with your audiences.

-Businesses are looking for new ways to deliver tailored results — aka personalization — that meet individual customer needs.
-Dynamic search that leverages user search intent can help them achieve this.
+If you’re looking to deliver tailored results that meet individual customer needs, AI-powered search that takes user search intent into account can help.

-A search engine is tasked with identifying and categorizing what a user wants based on four common types of search intent:
+A search engine identifies what a user wants based on four common types of search intent:

-• Commercial intent: Search intent is focused on finding information about a specific product or product type with the intent to eventually buy it (e.g., “best hiking boots”).
+- Commercial intent: Commercial search intent is a subset of Informational that focuses on finding more details about a product or solution they want (e.g., “best hiking boots”).

 Why User Intent is Tough to Discern

 When someone searches for “mountain bikes,” are they looking to buy?
 Are they researching how to fix one?
 Or do they want to sell one?
-User intent is often ambiguous.
+Understanding user intent helps marketers and content strategists understand the types of content they need to have.
+(Ostensibly articles that explain all of the above on mountain bikes!)

 But what about when you don’t have much information about a user?
 This is where session-based personalization can address challenges when it comes to interpreting intent, including:

-• User intent can change over time.
+- User intent can change over time.
 Without historical data, it’s difficult to understand where a user is in their buying or informational journey since the algorithms can only see what is happening in the current session.
+This can be limiting for some search platforms.

-• A user’s search intent tends to be informed by their past search activity, browsing behavior, and interactions on external websites, but this data may not be available.
+- A user’s search intent tends to be informed by their past search activity, browsing behavior, and interactions on external websites, but this data may not be available.
+Again, limits for some search platforms.

-During a singular search session, there is still data — and that can be used to personalize their session.
+During a single search session, there is still data — and that can be used to personalize their session.

-AI search can provide dynamic personalization that adjusts to a user’s search results based on their behavior (e.g., behavioral data), interests, and search history.
-This can be referred to as “small data personalization.”
-Rather than relying on large amounts of user data, AI search combines things like user intent, keyword phrase analysis, journey analysis, predictive analytics, and natural language processing to produce a customized search result in real time.
+AI search can provide dynamic personalization that adjusts to a user’s search results based on their behavior (e.g., behavioral data ), interests, and search history.
+This is called “small data personalization.”
+Rather than relying on large amounts of user data, AI search uses small data personalization to combine things like user intent, keyword phrase analysis, journey analysis, predictive analytics, and natural language processing to produce a customized search result in real time.

 Personalization happens when the search engine studies in-session user-specific signals to provide individualized search results and recommendations.

-Personalized search looks different for every line of business, but the goal is always to deliver the most relevant results possible based on an individual customer’s search intent.
+Personalized search looks different for different businesses and use cases, but the goal is always to deliver the most relevant results possible based on an individual customer’s search intent.
 Here are some use cases that demonstrate what that might look like across different industries.

 What small data personalization looks like across industries

-Healthcare: A user visits a healthcare provider’s website but isn’t a patient yet.
+A user visits a healthcare provider’s website but isn’t a patient yet.
 They browse provider pages, scan the page about what insurances are accepted, then do a search for some symptoms they’re experiencing.
+This is an example of informational search intent – the searcher wants information about their medical condition.
 Customized search results could include a list of providers who accept their insurance, articles and resources about their symptoms, and links to FAQs covering topics the user was browsing about.

-Retail: A shopper visits an online retailer’s website for the first time.
+A shopper visits an online retailer’s website for the first time.
 They browse the shoe selection, click on a product page about running shoes, then do a search for “running shoes”.
-Customized search results could include running shoe selections that match their preferences and user intent, along with recommendations for related items like socks and apparel.
+This search might have multiple intents including the intent to buy (a transactional query) or they may just want to know what shoes are available (a commercial query).
+Customized search results could include running shoe selections that match their preferences, along with recommendations for related items like socks and apparel.

-Car Insurance: A user visits a car insurance website and does a search for “auto insurance”.
+A user visits a car insurance website and does a search for “auto insurance”.
+Again, this query can have multiple search intents including the intent to buy or just a quest for more information.
 Customized search results could include an overview of coverage types, tips for saving on premiums, and recommendations based on the user’s location.

-Workplace: An employee visits their company’s intranet and does a search for “employee benefits”.
+An employee opens their browser and types “Acme Intranet Login” in their computer’s search bar to pull up a link to the intranet login page.
+This is an example of a navigational query – the employee is using search to go directly to a specific page.
+Once logged into the intranet, the employee does a search for “employee benefits”.
 Customized search results could include geographical area, user-specific benefits, FAQs about their specific role or department, and relevant forms.

-Service: A potential customer visits an auto service website and does a search for “oil change”.
+A potential customer visits an auto service website and does a search for “oil change near Fresno”.
+This is a local search query with both commercial and transactional intent.
 Customized search results could include locations near the user, company reviews from customers who’ve gotten oil changes, and recommendations based on the user’s make or model (if this information has been entered as part of the search).

 6 SERP Features to Satisfy User Search Intent